junxit/us-congress-bills-111/metadata.md

 - 2009-07-09 — The previous question was ordered pursuant to the rule. (consideration: CR H7914)
 - 2009-07-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2009-07-13 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 107.
+- 2010-09-24 — Cloture motion on the motion to proceed to the bill presented in Senate. (consideration: CR S7454; text: CR S7454)
+- 2010-09-24 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S7454)
+- 2010-09-28 — Cloture on the motion to proceed to the bill invoked in Senate by Yea-Nay Vote.
+84 - 14.
+Record Vote Number: 243. (consideration: CR S7585; text: CR S7585)
+- 2010-09-29 — Amendment SA 4674 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Amendment SA 4674 proposed by Senator Inouye. (consideration: CR S7705-7706) In the nature of a substitute.
+- 2010-09-29 — Amendment SA 4676 proposed by Senator Thune to Amendment SA 4674. (consideration: CR S7706-7709, S7714; text: CR S7706-7707) To reduce spending other than national security spending by 5 percent.
+- 2010-09-29 — Amendment SA 4676 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+48 - 51.
+Record Vote Number: 245. (consideration: CR S7714)
+- 2010-09-29 — Amendment SA 4677 proposed by Senator DeMint to Amendment SA 4674. (consideration: CR S7709-7714, S7715) To extend funding at the level provided until February 4, 2011.
+- 2010-09-29 — Amendment SA 4677 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+39 - 60.
+Record Vote Number: 246. (consideration: CR S7715)
+- 2010-09-29 — Amendment SA 4682 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Amendment SA 4682 proposed by Senator Inouye. (consideration: CR S7715) To amend the title.
+- 2010-09-29 — DEBATE - The House proceeded with 1 hour of debate on the motion to agree in the Senate amendments to H.R.
+3081.
+- 2010-09-29 — Measure laid before Senate by unanimous consent. (consideration: CR S7703-7715)
+- 2010-09-29 — Message on Senate action sent to the House.
+- 2010-09-29 — Motion to proceed to consideration of measure agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Motion to proceed to measure considered in Senate. (consideration: CR S7693-7703)
+- 2010-09-29 — Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+69 - 30.
+Record Vote Number: 247.
+- 2010-09-29 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+69 - 30.
+Record Vote Number: 247.
+- 2010-09-29 — Proposed amendment SA 4676 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was withdrawn in Senate. (consideration: CR S7714)
+- 2010-09-29 — Proposed amendment SA 4677 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was withdrawn in Senate. (consideration: CR S7715)
+- 2010-09-29 — Pursuant to the provisions of H. Res.
+1682, the House moved to agree to the Senate amendments. (consideration: CR H7372-7377)
+- 2010-09-29 — Roll call votes on amendments in Senate: Amendment SA 4676 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+48 - 51.
+Record Vote Number: 245.(consideration: CR S7714)
+- 2010-09-29 — Roll call votes on amendments in Senate: Amendment SA 4677 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+39 - 60.
+Record Vote Number: 246.(consideration: CR S7715)
+- 2010-09-29 — Rule H. Res.
+1682 passed House.
+- 2010-09-29 — Rules Committee Resolution H. Res.
+1682 Reported to House.
+Upon the adoption of the resolution it shall be in order for the Chairman of the Committee on Appropriations to make a motion that the House concur in the amendments of the Senate to H.R.
+3081.
+The motion shall be debatable for one hour equally divided and controlled.
+- 2010-09-29 — Senate amendment agreed to: Amendment SA 4674 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Senate amendment agreed to: Amendment SA 4682 agreed to in Senate by Unanimous Consent.
+- 2010-09-29 — Senate amendment not agreed to: Amendment SA 4676 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+48 - 51.
+Record Vote Number: 245.(consideration: CR S7714)
+- 2010-09-29 — Senate amendment not agreed to: Amendment SA 4677 under the order of 9/29/2010, not having achieved 60 votes in the affirmative, the amendment was not agreed to in Senate by Yea-Nay Vote.
+39 - 60.
+Record Vote Number: 246.(consideration: CR S7715)
+- 2010-09-29 — Senate amendment proposed (on the floor): Amendment SA 4674 proposed by Senator Inouye.(consideration: CR S7705-7706)
+- 2010-09-29 — Senate amendment proposed (on the floor): Amendment SA 4676 proposed by Senator Thune to Amendment SA 4674.(consideration: CR S7706-7709, S7714; text: CR S7706-7707)
+- 2010-09-29 — Senate amendment proposed (on the floor): Amendment SA 4677 proposed by Senator DeMint to Amendment SA 4674.(consideration: CR S7709-7714, S7715)
+- 2010-09-29 — Senate amendment proposed (on the floor): Amendment SA 4682 proposed by Senator Inouye.(consideration: CR S7715)
+- 2010-09-29 — Senate amendment submitted
+- 2010-09-29 — Senate amendment submitted
+- 2010-09-29 — Senate amendment submitted
+- 2010-09-29 — Senate amendment submitted
+- 2010-09-29 — Senate amendment submitted
+- 2010-09-29 — The previous question was ordered pursuant to the rule. (consideration: CR H7376)